AirHorizons/music-sentiment-seuron/README.md

-# LEARNING TO GENERATE MUSIC WITH SENTIMENT
+# Learning to Generate Music with Sentiment

-This repository contains the source code to reproduce the ISMIR'19 paper "LEARNING TO GENERATE MUSIC WITH SENTIMENT", which proposes a deep learning method to generate music with a given sentiment (positive or negative).
+This repository contains the source code to reproduce the ISMIR'19 paper "Learning to Generate Music with Sentiment", which proposes a deep learning method to generate music with a given sentiment (positive or negative).

 ## Installing